Tampa Bay Buccaneers Odds

 Bucs team props, player props & futures

-Props are essentially side wagers that you can place on individual players, teams and the game as a whole.
+Props are essentially side wagers you can place on individual players, teams and the game as a whole.
 From a team perspective, options might include which side will have more rushing yards, while a game prop could be about whether overtime will be needed.